tencentyun/intlcloud-documents/yehe_doc/企业应用/腾讯会议/操作指南/outlook插件使用说明_intl_en.md

  - Configure meeting settings, such as meeting passwords, file uploading permission, waiting room permission, muting or unmuting attendees upon entry and meeting invitation email language.
 Click OK to submit the settings.
 3. Enter email addresses of attendees and edit start and end time of meeting.
 Click **Send** to finish schedule.

-## Rescheduling or Canceling Meetings in Outlook Calendar
+## Reschedule or Cancel Meetings in Outlook Calendar
 1. Find the meeting you want to reschedule or cancel in Outlook calendar and double click the meeting to view meeting details.
 2. Click **Cancel Meeting** in the toolbar of Outlook calendar.
 3. Change meeting settings and reschedule meetings